-Alejandra Ramos is a culinary and lifestyle writer, food blogger, and TV contributor.
-She is the creator of AlwaysOrderDessert.com, an internationally recognized home cooking and entertaining blog and lifestyle platform through which she shares her original from-scratch recipes, cooking tips, do-it-yourself crafting tutorials, and ideas for creative and inspired entertaining.
+Alejandra Ramos is a food and lifestyle writer, blogger, and TV host.
+She is the creator of AlwaysOrderDessert.com, an internationally recognized home cooking and entertaining blog through which she shares her original from-scratch recipes, cooking tips, do-it-yourself crafting tutorials, and ideas for creative and inspired entertaining.

 In April 2011, Alejandra left her corporate job to pursue her dream of creating a career in food.
-She started Alejandra Ramos Culinary & Lifestyle, a culinary concierge service that specializes in private cooking parties, events, and intimate small-group cooking classes.
+She started Alejandra Ramos Culinary & Lifestyle, a culinary concierge service that specializes in creative culinary event planning, brand partnerships, and workshops.

 Background and Culinary Training